Amazing Facts

-Amazing Facts is a non-profit Seventh-day Adventist evangelistic ministry based in Granite Bay, California, which broadcasts daily television programming worldwide.
+Amazing Facts is a nonprofit organization Seventh-day Adventist evangelistic ministry based in Granite Bay, California, which broadcasts daily television programming worldwide.
 It is based on the teachings of Scripture, with particular focus on the Three Angels' Messages of Revelation 14.
 Beginning as a radio program dedicated to Christian evangelism, it later expanded into television and online Bible study ministries.

 History

 Amazing Facts was founded in 1965 by Joe Crews in Baltimore, Maryland.
 Inspired by the success of The Rest Of The Story, hosted by Paul Harvey, Joe Crews' original objective for Amazing Facts was to reach out to both Christian and non-Christian listeners via daily 15-minute programs by opening with a scientific or historic fact, and how it applies to the overall Biblical messages.
 Later, the program offered accompanying home Bible study courses, as well as books written by Crews himself.
 In 1987, Amazing Facts initiated a television ministry that has expanded to four programs as well as periodic evangelism series.

 Shortly before his death in 1994, Crews invited Doug Batchelor to assume the position of president, which he holds to this day.
 Today, the Amazing Facts radio program "Bible Answers Live" broadcasts mainly out of Granite Bay, California each Sunday evening to about 100 national stations.
 At the end of 2018, Amazing Facts became an independent ministry and changed its name to Amazing Facts International.

+It also became a public charity that same year.
+By 2022, it had offices in China, India, Indonesia, and the Philippines.

+Amazing Facts International was listed as the sixteenth largest media ministry in the United States by MinistryWatch that same year.